zer0fire/hexo-backup/source/_posts/React-Doc-1.md

 ## Effect Hooks

 Effect hooks let a component connect to and synchronize with external systems.
-This includes dealing the network, browser DOM, animations, widgets written using a different UI library, and other non-React code
+This includes dealing the network, browser DOM, animations, widgets written using a different UI library, and other non-`React` code

 `useEffect` connects a component to an external system, runs side effect or any other function.
-Effect hooks are an "escape hatch" from the React paradigm. (asynchronous)
+Effect hooks are an "escape hatch" from the `React` paradigm. (asynchronous)

 Don't use Effects to orchestrate the data flow of your application.
 If you're not interacting with an external system, you might not need an Effect

 `useLayoutEffect` fires before the browser repaints the screen, You can measure layout here(synchronous)

-`useInsertionEffect` fires before React make changes to the DOM.
+`useInsertionEffect` fires before `React` make changes to the DOM.
 Libraries can insert dynamic CSS here

 ## Performance Hooks

 a common way tp optimize re-rendering performance is to skip unnecessary work.
-For example you can tell React to reuse a cached calculation or to skip a re-render if the data has not changed since the previous render
+For example you can tell `React` to reuse a cached calculation or to skip a re-render if the data has not changed since the previous render

 To skip calculation and unnecessary re-rendering, use one of these Hooks: